 - 5.20 The 2011 Act provides via the General Development Procedure Order, that upon receipt of a development proposal, the Council shall serve notice of the application to any identified occupier on neighbouring lands. - 5.21 In accordance with the statutory scheme, notification letters will be sent to the occupiers of neighbouring premises which fulfil both of the following criteria the property in question is within 90 metres and directly adjoins the boundary of the application site or would adjoin the boundary but for an entry or a road less than 20 metres wide.
-Where such a property is in multiple occupation, then notification will be sent to all the occupants of the property. - 5.22 The Council is aware that neighbour notification can sometimes be a contentious part of the planning process.
+Where such a property is in multiple occupation, then notification will be sent to all the occupants of the property. - 5.22 The Council is aware that neighbour notification can sometimes be a contentious part of the Planning process.
 Accordingly, the Council has given a discretionary power to Planning Officers to allow them to notify additional properties over and beyond the parameters as set out in the current statutory process.
 For example, this could include a property that, whilst not falling within the statutory criteria as set out in paragraph 5.21, the Planning Officer's professional opinion is that the owners of this property should be made aware of the proposal.
-This is particularly relevant in cases involving potential nuisance or loss of amenity. - 5.23 In light of the above, the Council will now be extending the neighbour notification criteria for wind turbines over 25 metre hub height (to 250 metres from any turbine or Para 5.21 limits from the access / application site), wind farms (to 500 metres from of any turbine or Para 5.21 limits from the access / application site) or intensive livestock installations (within 250 metres from any such building / structure). - 5.24 The Council's extended scheme of neighbour notification shall come into effect for all new applications received after the adoption of this SCI.
-The extended scheme will be kept under review, and Planning Officers will maintain a record of any complaints lodged regarding the failure to be neighbour notified, and a report will be presented to the Planning Committee within 6 months. - 5.25 The Council will require the applicant / agent to supply accurate details of the addresses of all such properties within these parameters.
+This is particularly relevant in cases involving potential nuisance or loss of amenity. - 5.23 In light of the above, the Council has previously extended the neighbour notification criteria for wind turbines over 25 metre hub height (to 250 metres from any turbine or Para 5.21 limits from the access / application site), wind farms (to 500 metres from of any turbine or Para 5.21 limits from the access / application site) or intensive livestock installations (within 250 metres from any such building / structure).

+- 5.24 The Council's extended scheme of neighbour notification came into effect after the adoption of the previous Revision of the SCI in 2018.
+The extended scheme has been monitored and found to be operating satisfactorily, so it will continue to apply and will be kept under review.
+Planning Officers will maintain a record of any complaints lodged regarding the failure to be neighbour notified, and a report will be presented to the Planning Committee if applicable. - 5.25 The Council will require the applicant / agent to supply accurate details of the addresses of all such properties within these parameters.
 When carrying out site inspections, Planning Officers will also check the accuracy of the neighbour notification details supplied on the application form, and may add details as considered appropriate. - 5.26 Again the notification letter advises that any representations you may wish to make should be received within 14 days of publication (4 weeks in the case of EIA applications) to assist efficient processing of applications.
 However, it should be noted that any late representations made on an application, provided they are received before a decision is made, will be considered.